 Difference between Accounting vs Financial Management

-Accounting: Accounting is a systematic and comprehensive process of identifying, measuring, processing, classifying and recording of financial transactions pertaining to an economic entity.
+Accounting is a systematic and comprehensive process of identifying, measuring, processing, classifying and recording of financial transactions pertaining to an economic entity.
 It refers to summarize, analyze and record such information to be reported to internal users such as management, employees and external users, such as investors, regulators, and the oversight agencies or tax officials.
+Finance Management is also popularly known as business finance or corporate finances.
+Financial Management is a managerial activity which is concerned with planning, directing, monitoring, organizing and controlling the monetary resources of an organization.

 As per financial literature, Accounting can be divided into three broad categories: